andrewchungxam/2019BotAIHack/README.md

 ```
 var bookingDetails = (BookingDetailsModel)stepContext.Options;
 ```
-In the MainDialog.cs, you'll also notice there is a type cast to BookingDetails in FinalStepAsync.
+In the MainDialog.cs, you'll also notice there is a type cast to BookingDetails in FinalStepAsync - make sure the object is cast to BookingDetailsModel.

 It will look like this:
 ```